 Due to the amount of material covered on the exams, the CFA® Institute recommends that candidates begin preparing for each exam level at least six months in advance.
 They also suggest at least 300 study hours per level.
 Using a recommended CFA® study program can get you there.

-Now that you know how others have faired and the estimated score, you’ll need to be one of the passing candidates, enroll in a CFA® test prep program, and get to studying!
+Now that you know how others have fared and the estimated score, you’ll need to be one of the passing candidates, enroll in a CFA® test prep program, and get to studying!

-What is the passing score for CFA Level 2?
+What is the pass rate for the CFA Level III exam?